-Graph 8: Total Phosphorus - Tributaries 2009-2016
+Graph 8: Total Phosphorus - Tributaries 2009-2017

 As the graph illustrates, there are fluctuations between the creeks over time.
-See below graphs to show the 2016 comparisons between the creeks.
+See below graphs to show the 2017 comparisons between the creeks.
 Glenn Creek May 2013 sample was removed from this graph as an extreme outlier, likely from a contaminated sample.
-Stream#9 was not sampled in 2013 but is currently showing the highest TP concentrations among the Tributaries with highly enriched readings in both 2014 and 2015.
-2016 data was much lower across all tributaries than previous samplings.
+Stream#9 was not sampled in 2013 but is currently showing the highest TP concentrations among the Tributaries.

-Graph 9: Total Phosphorus - Tributaries 2009-2016
+Graph 9: Total Phosphorus - Tributaries 2013-2017

 As the graph illustrates, there are fluctuations between the creeks over time.
-See below graphs to show the 2016 comparisons between the creeks.
+See below graphs to show the 2017 comparisons between the creeks.
 Glenn Creek May 2013 sample was removed from this graph as an extreme outlier, likely from a contaminated sample.
 Stream #9 was not sampled in 2013 but is currently showing the highest TP concentrations among the Tributaries.

-Graph 10: Total Phosphorus - Tributaries May 2016
+Graph 10: Total Phosphorus - Tributaries May 2017

-As the graph illustrates, very little fluctuation between the TP in the different creeks entering Portage Lake was found in 2016.
+As the graph illustrates, very little fluctuation between the TP in the different creeks entering Portage Lake was found in 2017 (same for 2016).
 In years past, concentrations have ranged more and been more enriched.

-Graph 11: Total Phosphorus - Tributaries September 2016
+Graph 11: Total Phosphorus - Tributaries September 2017

-As the graph illustrates, there is a slight fluctuation between the TP in the different creeks entering Portage Lake and overall, the samples are less than 2015 and 2014.
-Note: Concentrations <10 are considered very low, not enriched.
+As the graph illustrates, there is fluctuation between the TP in the different creeks entering Portage Lake and overall, the samples are more enriched than 2016.

-Graph 12: Total Phosphorus - Storm Drains May 2016
+Graph 12: Total Phosphorus - Storm Drains May 2017

-As the graph illustrates, there is a slight fluctuation between the TP in the different storm drains around Portage Lake and overall, the samples are less than 2015 and 2014.
-Note: Concentrations <10 are considered very low, not enriched.
+As the graph illustrates, there is a fluctuation between the TP in the different storm drains around Portage Lake and overall, the samples are higher than the last few years.

-Graph 13: Total Phosphorus - Storm Drains May 2013 - 2016
+Graph 13: Total Phosphorus - Storm Drains May 2013 - 2017

 As the graph illustrates, there is variance between the TP in the different storm drains entering Portage Lake yet all the TP concentrations are considered enriched.
 These sites are a key introduction point of Phosphorus into Portage Lake.
-Over the last four years, Third St Drain is more elevated than the rest of the locations.
-In general, drains have decreased and the average has decreased over time.
+In general, drains have decreased in 2015 and 2016, with increases in 2017.
+Although the levels are lower than historical data, increases were found in 2017.